jjudyyang/ML_photosort/README.md

 ## Customizing the Model

-The script uses a simple pre-trained InceptionV3 model for image classification.
-If you wish to improve the model's accuracy or fine-tune it for your specific needs, consider the following:

-- Train a custom CNN model on a labeled dataset of food and non-food images.
+- You can fine-tune the CNN model architecture and hyperparameters within the `classify_images.py` script to improve classification accuracy.

-- Adjust the architecture, hyperparameters, and data preprocessing steps in the script to suit your specific requirements.
+- Adjust the folder structure, path names, and naming conventions to meet your specific requirements.

 ## Acknowledgments
-This project was created as a demonstration of image classification using a CNN and to make my much loved hobby of writing Google Reviews a bit faster ( and slower )
+This project was created as a demonstration of image classification using a CNN and to make my much loved hobby of writing Google Reviews a bit faster (and in other aspects slower)